Barbery, Berberidis, Gouan, Pepperidge bush, Jaundice berry, Sowberry.

 Anti-pyretic, anti-haemorrhagic, anti-inflammatory, antiseptic, alternative cholagogue, hepatic, laxative.

-Alkaloids berberine, oxycanthine, berbamine, bervulcine columbamine, isotetrandrine, jatorrhizine magnoflorine, vulvracine, resin, chelidonic acid, tannins.
+Alkaloids berberine, oxyacanthine, berbamine, berberrubine, bervulcine columbamine, isotetrandrine, jatrorrhizine, magnoflorine, vulvracine, resin, chelidonic acid, tannins.
+Calcium, iron, magnesium, manganese, potassium, niacin, sodium, phosphorous, selenium, silicon, zinc, quercetin, Vitamins B2, B3, B12, C. Caffeic acid.